Self-regulation techniques for adults and kids

 - Encouraging them to use excess energy to run, dance, and play

-- Singing songs or reciting poems that teach lessons about how to manage feelings and urges
+- Singing songs or reciting poems that teach lessons about how to deal with feelings and urges

 If you’re struggling with self-regulation, it’s not your fault.
 Certain mental health disorders make it difficult to regulate your thoughts, feelings, and behaviors.
-Children especially may find it hard to self-regulate if they’re struggling with one or more of the following:
+Kids may find it especially hard to self-regulate if they’re living with one or more of the following:

-If you or your child is struggling with self-regulation, you may want to seek professional treatment.
-Therapy can help strengthen your ability to regulate your emotions, thoughts, and behaviors.
-Common therapies that are effective in teaching self-regulation include:
+If you or your child are struggling with self-regulation, you may want to seek out professional help.
+Therapy can help you learn to regulate your emotions, thoughts, and behaviors.
+Common therapies that teach self-regulation include:

-- Cognitive behavioral therapy (CBT): CBT teaches you how to identify and reshape unhelpful thoughts that may be contributing to negative emotions and behaviors.
-Click here to find a CBT therapist near you.
+- Cognitive behavioral therapy (CBT): CBT teaches you how to identify and reshape unhelpful thoughts that may contribute to negative emotions and behaviors.

-- Dialectal behavior therapy (DBT): DBT, which is grounded within the foundations of CBT, teaches skills in four general areas: core mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
-Click here to find a DBT therapist near you.
+- Dialectal behavior therapy (DBT): Grounded in the foundations of CBT, DBT teaches skills in four general areas—core mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.

-- Self-regulation therapy: Neuroscience shows that the more we think a certain way, the more inclined our brains are to follow that line of thinking.
+- Self-regulation therapy: Neuroscience shows that the more we think a certain way, the more our brains are inclined to follow that line of thinking.
 Self-regulation therapy helps create new pathways in the brain that promote healthier responses to stress.
-Click here to find a self-regulation therapist near you.

 About the author